nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 [//]: # (* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.)

-### Adding a volunteer to an event's list of participants `???`
+### Adding a volunteer to an event's list of participants `assign`

-Adds a volunteer with the specified `ID` to the list of participants of the event with the specified `ID`.
+Adds a volunteer with the specified `VOLUNTEER_ID` to the list of participants of the event with the specified `EVENT_ID`.

-Format: `???`
+Format: `assign v/ VOLUNTEER_ID e/ EVENT_ID`

 * The index refers to the id number (shown in brackets) in the displayed volunteer and event lists.
 * The id **must be a non-negative integer** 0, 1, 2, …​

 ### Removing a volunteer from an event's list of participants `???`

-Removes a volunteer with the specified `ID` to the list of participants of the event with the specified `ID`.
+Removes a volunteer with the specified `VOLUNTEER_ID` to the list of participants of the event with the specified `EVENT_ID`.

 Format: `???`